harleywelsby/BattleBot/README.md

+# NOTE: This project has been deprecated due to Discord.py's discontinuation, and will be replaced with a Discord.js version in the near future.

 # BattleBot

-This is a work-in-progress Discord bot that allows users to train in various "moves" and level them to fight in pokemon-style battles against other members of the server.
+This is a Discord bot that allows users to train in various "moves" and level them to fight in pokemon-style battles against other members of the server.

 The program takes a CSV file of all moves that can be learned and a CSV of all players who have interacted with the game, and allows users to add moves to their set and level them up in order to fight eachother in a text-based combat system.